 For a complete description of coursework in these modules, please refer to the ACC Catalog.

-Students can earn their diploma to become a dental assistant in as little as 10 months.
+Students can earn their dental assisting diploma in as little as 10 months.

 Our admissions advisors and financial aid advisors are here to support you.
 They can help you figure out the dental assistant school cost and help you explore financial aid.
 To learn more about ACC’s Dental Assistant program cost, access our tuition info.